simontaen/Passions/Notes.md

 	* send over the parseAlbum objectId
 * Silent push after fav'ing an Artist (Status Processing) to update UI automatically

-* Album Info screen

-* Artist Info screen (this could be reused on adding artists, but the cell needs to be a bit different then)
-	* also user thinks is goes to timeline

 * Parse seems to just take a default date of today for the Albums sometimes (check Bruce and Beatles)
 	* actually Spotify delivers shit data!
 (Track of my Years from Bryan Adams for example!)